-Home Page Spelling Clues Word Families More Families Word Fun Some Rules More Rules Grammar
+1 Basic English Spelling Facts Spelling Clues 3 Word Families 4 More Families 5 Word Fun 6 Some Rules 7 More Rules Say-it-in-English Entry Page

 BANANA: A long, curved, yellow tropical fruit.
 If you pronounce the word to yourself the way it would be pronounced in Central America, it should be easy to spell -- "bah nah nah" with each A sounding the same.
 In English, however, the word is pronounced "buh na nuh" with the BA sounding like the BU in BUT, the first NA sounding like the beginning of the name NANCY, and the last NA sounding like NUH.
-This makes it very difficult to sound out a word or to know how to spell it when you hear it.
+This is a good example of how vowels in English are pronounced differently in different words.
+A good dictionary will show you how the vowels are to be pronounced in each word.

 SNEAKY R'S: Two common words in English contain R's that often are not pronounced, thus they are often not written when the words are spelled: library and February.
 The most important guide to correctly spelling these words is to pronounce them correctly every time.
 "LI-BRAR-Y" AND "FEB-RU-AR-Y."